WE ARE OPEN FOR THE 2025 SEASON

 30,000-50,000 Scoville units.

 IT'S THE DUNDIES(cut)!
 Originally grown in Pakistan, Nepal, and India, these 1/2"-1" peppers are sold dried.
-Similar taste to a Scotch Bonnet but with less heat, one dried pepper crushed will add heat and flavor to a dish for two people .
-Seeds and info from TA Peppers.
+Similar taste to a Scotch Bonnet but with less heat, one dried pepper crushed will add heat and flavor to a dish for two people.

 30,000-65,000 Scoville units.